finger563/cbsat/docs/_sources/design-time.txt

 +-----------------------------------------------------+-------------------------------------------------------+

-Notice in system *(2)*, the first period analysis predicted the same buffer size as system *(1)*, but when analyzing two periods the predicted buffer size changed.
+Notice in system *(2)*, the first period analysis predicted the same buffer size and delay as system *(1)*, but when analyzing two periods the predicted buffer size changed.
 Clearly the behavior of the system is changing between these two periods.
 If we continue to analyze more periods of system *(2)*, as we did with system *(1)*, we'll find the unfortunate conclusion that the predicted buffer size increases with every period we add to the analysis.